CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc.md

     ![](.././media/createv2.png)

 1. Now, once the policy assignment is created, you will see Deploy Log Analytics Workspace for Linux on the assigned policies list in Compliant state.
-It can also take some time to change to **Compliant** state.
+It will deploy the Log Analytics Workspace in **ubuntu-k8s** Hyper-V guest VM.
+Once Log Analytics Workspace is deployed in the ubuntu-k8s VM, compliance state will be updated to **Compliant**.
+It will take 20-30 minutes.

     ![](.././media/ws-compliant.png)